Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Experiments and results

-Second, peptides consist of repeating fragments—amino acids that are structurally similar and frequently recur.
-Thus, GNNs mainly need to recognize recurring small subgraphs (e.g., amine groups, \texttt{-NH2}).
-This phenomenon is not indicative of long-range interaction or dependency, but rather reflects the straightforward observation that common subgraphs appear repeatedly across different regions of the input.
+Second, peptides consist of repeating fragments, amino acids, that are structurally similar and recur frequently.
+Thus, models mainly need to detect recurring small subgraphs (e.g., amine groups, \texttt{-NH2}).
+This is not indicative of genuine long-range interaction, but rather reflects the straightforward repetition of common motifs across different regions of the input.

-Third, count-based fingerprints naturally encode the influence of structure size and substructure frequency.
-Regression targets in \textit{Peptides-struct} like inertia mass and length strongly correlate with peptide size, while in \textit{Peptides-func}, classification labels (e.g., antimicrobial activity) depend on binding properties linked to surface area and thus size.
-This means that they may not be related to any long-range interactions, but rather local structures and overall peptide size, which can be well approximated by counting subgraphs.
+Third, count-based fingerprints naturally capture effects of structure size and substructure frequency.
+In \textit{Peptides-struct}, regression targets such as inertia mass and length strongly correlate with peptide size.
+In \textit{Peptides-func}, classification labels (e.g., antimicrobial activity) depend on binding properties linked to surface area and thus size.
+These properties are therefore more closely tied to local structures and overall peptide size than to long-range interactions, and can be well approximated by counting subgraphs.

-Our results therefore suggest that the \textit{Peptides-func} and \textit{Peptides-struct} datasets do not require modeling long-range interactions.
-Previous studies may have overlooked this, as \cite{LRGB} evaluated only GNNs, and \cite{LRGB_reassessment} used deep models (6–10 layers) with global topological encodings.
-This highlights the importance of comparing against established, domain-specific models for a fair evaluation.
-To emphasize the impact of using count-based fingerprints, we also compare them with classifiers trained on binary variants, with differences summarized in Table \ref{table_count_vs_binary}.
-We observe significant performance gains when using count features instead of binary ones.
-In light of this finding, it is concerning that all hybrid models in the bioinformatics literature we reviewed rely exclusively on binary fingerprints, despite count variants offering identical computational cost and substantially better performance.
+Our results therefore indicate that the \textit{Peptides-func} and \textit{Peptides-struct} datasets do not require modeling long-range interactions.
+Previous studies may have overlooked this, as \cite{LRGB} evaluated only GNNs, and \cite{LRGB_reassessment} focused on deep models (6 to 10 layers) with global topological encodings.
+This underscores the importance of comparing against established, domain-specific baselines for a fair evaluation.
+To emphasize the effect of count-based fingerprints, we compare them with (1) binary variants (2) binary variants with sequence length feature, see Table \ref{table_count_vs_binary}.
+We observe substantial performance gains from using count features instead of binary ones.
+They also strongly outperform binary fingerprints with sequence length, meaning that the count-based model does not simply approximate the overall peptide size.
+Given those findings, it is concerning that all hybrid models in the bioinformatics literature we reviewed \cite{MMDB,peptide_permeability_prediction} rely exclusively on binary fingerprints, despite count variants having identical computational cost and markedly better performance.